virejdasani/CuboidalDrift/DevNotes.md

 ## Notes
 - The `PreviewScene` is to get assets like the app logo, preview banner etc.
 - If in the build settings, it says something like `Unable to access unity services...`, go to Window->General->Services.
 This opens a services window.
 Click General settings.
 This opens a project settings window.
 Once it opens, do nothing, close it.
 Fixed!
+- When creating new level leaderboards, make sure the decimals is set to 2